 In recent days, we used the trawl net to sample at nine locations on Stalemate Bank, a shallow spot 80 miles west of Attu Island.
 The area is only 20 miles from the line demarking the US and Russia.
 The US is a big place!

-The bottom trawl survey’s aim is to learn the abundance and diversity of groundfishes and invertebrates that live along the seafloor.
-Compared to the eastern and central Aleutians, there aren’t as many invertebrates in the west but the fishes are abundant, especially Pacific Ocean perch, northern rockfish and Atka mackerel.
+The bottom trawl survey’s aim is to learn the abundance and diversity of groundfish and invertebrates that live along the seafloor.
+Compared to the eastern and central Aleutians, there aren’t as many invertebrates in the west but the fish are abundant, especially Pacific Ocean perch, northern rockfish and Atka mackerel.
 At a couple of stops at Stalemate, the fish were so abundant that they filled the net to the bursting point in minutes.